vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-20-using-spring-request-scoped-beans-for-aduting.md

 }
 ```

-We're all set.
-Running the application will give us the following trace
+This does three important things:

+- Turns on AspectJ proxies
+- Makes Auditor request-scoped
+- Tells Spring to use a special proxy that creates a new Auditor for each web request

+When you run the app, you'll see something like this:

 ```
 2016-06-17 13:23:49.440  INFO 6738 : Audit record.
 Request from 0:0:0:0:0:0:0:1
 PingController.ping(..): 24ms
 ```

-This approach can be further extended with factories that would produce different request scoped Auditors for different situations.
-Important point to take here is that by autowiring request scoped Auditors we are keeping cross-cutting auditing aspect mostly separate from our business logic.
+You can build on this idea to do more complex auditing.
+The key point is that by using request-scoped Auditors, we keep our auditing separate from our main business logic.